hzqst/MetaHookSv/README.md

 3. Run `debug-SvenCoop.bat`

 4. Open `MetaHook.sln` with Visual Studio, set the specified project as launch project, compile the project, then F5 to start debugging.

+## MetaHookSv (V3) new features compare to nagist's old metahook (V2)

+1. New and better capstone API to disassemble and analyze engine or client code.

+2. Blocking duplicate plugins (which may introduce infinite-recursive calling) from loading.

+3. A transaction will be there at stage `LoadEngine` and `LoadClient`, to prevent `InlineHook` issued by multiple plugins from immediately taking effects on engine code.
+Allowing multiple plugins to `SearchPattern` and `InlineHook` same function without conflict.

 ## Plugins